 Financial cases can unfortunately be complex.
 There is often a family home, pensions, savings, investments and business interests to consider, as well as debts, tax liabilities and ongoing financial provision for spouses and any children.

 The court can make interim orders for maintenance, which are particularly important where one party is on a substantially lower income than the other.
-It might be necessary for one party to seek a maintenance order once the divorce petition has been issued.
+It might be necessary for one party to seek a maintenance order once the divorce application has been issued.

 In some cases, we find that one party runs the family finances while the other has little insight or knowledge.
 But both parties are under a duty to disclose his or her financial position to the court in a full and frank manner, with a view to a settlement being negotiated.
 The implications of non-disclosure can be severe and in the most serious cases it may result in court orders being set aside.